Insider Guide: Best of London

 Not so at Wild Honey.
 Value is the theme in the wood-paneled dining room with favorites including crisp ox tongue and slow-cooked venison.

-The three course pre-theater menu will set you back less than £23, while the three-course lunch menu costs just shy of £22.
+The Saturday lunch menu will set you back £28, while the summer dinner menu costs just shy of £30.

-A la carte mains cost around £19; other Mayfair eateries will hit you for up to £30.
+A la carte mains cost around £25; other Mayfair eateries will hit you for more like £30.

 The cheeseboard is excellent.